• Skip to primary navigation

 an overhead view of croissant french toast on a white plate with syrup and blueberries.

-No matter how many recipes I create and photograph and put on TikTok, at the end of the day I’m still a parent.
+No matter how many recipes I create and photograph and put on the internet, at the end of the day I’m still a parent.
 And that means that I deal with all of the will-my-kids-eat-it worries at dinner.
 But the easiest win is always breakfast-for-dinner.
 And no breakfast-for-dinner has ever won as many points of approval from my kids as Croissant French Toast.

 Buttery croissants dipped in rich custard, seared until golden brown, and topped with fresh berries is impossible not to love.
 And whether you serve this one for breakfast, brunch, or “brinner”, I can guarantee it will be your new favorite way to make French Toast.
 Best of all, it uses incredibly simple ingredients.
 Just grab some croissants on your next grocery store run and you probably have everything else you need.